 If the award package extends beyond the academic year for which a student is admitted into their GWSB graduate program, the student will receive a renewal award letter during the spring semester for the following academic year.

 Though extremely rare, there may be special situations in which the GW School of Business may grant exceptions to certain award requirements or make adjustments to award terms.
 To make such a request, submit the Policy Exception Request Form.
 All requests will be reviewed by GWSB Graduate Programs and, if necessary, the Dean’s Office.
 Additional information may be requested.
 After a decision is made, there is no appeal process.

 Current students may be eligible for certain fellowships administered by the Office of Graduate Student Assistantships and Fellowships (OGSAF).
 If funds are available to current students for the following academic year, a call for applications will be sent during the spring semester.

 Eligibility, benefits, and application requirements vary depending on the specific fellowship, and some funds are awarded on a first-come, first-served basis.
-Therefore, interested students are encouraged to browse the Current Students page on the OGSAF website and apply early.
+Therefore, interested students are encouraged to browse the OGSAF website and apply early.
 The OGSAF website also contains information about external funding opportunities.

 Office of Student Financial Assistance

 GW offers loans and grants to support students in emergencies.
 To learn more, please see the Office of Student Financial Assistance’s Emergency Funding page.

 Students seeking temporary emergency financial assistance are encouraged to contact Colonial Central to speak to a representative about options, eligibility, and application requirements.

 Depending on individual need and the availability of funds, the School of Business may provide quick-response grants to current students who are facing short-term financial emergencies.
 These emergency grants are intended to help students coping with unforeseen circumstances beyond their control complete their programs instead of taking a leave of absence or withdrawing from their program.